Topic(s) of Interest:

 Mitigating the impact of changing capabilities, medications, and conditions on road safety can increase the health and safety of the patients you serve while they continue to drive.
-The risk of crashes for older drivers is, in part, related to physical, visual, and/or mental changes associated with aging, medications, and/or disease.
-You as a Medical Professional can be instrumental in helping individuals recognize when it might be time to stop driving due to the increased risk of injury that occurs as we age.
+The risk of crashes for older drivers is partly related to physical, visual, and/or mental changes associated with aging, medications, and/or disease.
+You, as a Medical Professional, can be instrumental in helping individuals recognize when it might be time to stop driving due to the increased risk of injury that occurs as we age.
 Patients tend to hold a deep respect for clinicians’ authority and guidance.
-In fact, a recent survey indicated that older adults prefer that driver safety conversations be held with their physicians or family members.
+A recent survey indicated that older adults prefer that driver safety conversations be held with their physicians or family members.
 (Hartford)

 Medical Professionals comprise primary care providers, occupational therapists, and other specialists.
 Medical professionals are uniquely positioned to discuss driving safety concerns with older patients because they are familiar with their patient's medical issues and the type of medications they use.